 - Strongly encourage the victim not to shower, bathe, brush teeth or rinse out their mouth as this might destroy evidence which could be obtained during a medical examination;

 - Collect the clothing of the victim and place each item in a separate paper bag;

-- If the sexual abuse occurred on a bed or other like item, then roll the sheets together and placed them in an appropriate container (e.g. large paper bag or cardboard box).
+- If the alleged sexual abuse occurred on a bed, cot, mattress, etc., roll the sheets together and place them in an appropriate container (e.g., large paper bag or cardboard box).

-- When applicable, identify and separate accused staff and any potential witnesses until an initial written statement is provided or an interview can be conducted by an OIG authorized agency investigator.
+- When appropriate, identify and separate accused staff and any potential witnesses until those individuals provide an initial written statement or an OIG-authorized facility investigator can conduct their interviews.

 - Copy and impound relevant documents, as appropriate.

-- Original documents shall be impounded in cases such as suicides, deaths with questionable circumstances, and in any other cases which the actual original documents themselves may be evidence in the investigation.
+- The OIG-authorized facility investigator shall impound original documents in cases such as suicides, deaths with questionable circumstances, and in any other case for which the actual original documents themselves may be evidence in the investigation.

 - Otherwise, copying documents is sufficient.
-If in doubt, the agency shall consult OIG.
+If in doubt, the OIG-authorized facility investigator shall consult OIG.

-- Maintain all collected evidence in a secure space.
-This may be a locked filing cabinet, safe, locker, or room where access is limited.
-The chain of custody must be maintained and documented for all evidence collected.
+- Maintain all collected evidence in a secure space, such as a locked filing cabinet, safe, locker, or room where access is limited.
+The OIG-authorized facility investigator is to maintain and document the chain of custody for all evidence collected.

-- Notify OIG within one working day of the existence of collected evidence.
-Then transfer custody of all evidence as soon as is possible to the OIG or law enforcement entity responsible for the investigation.
+- Notify OIG within one working day of the existence of collected evidence, then transfer custody of all evidence as soon as possible to the OIG or law enforcement entity responsible for the investigation.

-- Prior to photographing an individual, consent shall be obtained from the individual and/or their guardian.
+- Prior to photographing an individual, the OIG-authorized facility investigator shall obtain consent from the individual or their guardian.

 - Name of area/object or victim;